The Barbarian (wrestler): Singles competition (1990-1992)

 On 24 March episode of Superstars, Bobby Heenan became the manager of Barbarian.
 As a member of Heenan's faction, Barbarian's image was tweaked: he grew out his Road Warrior-like mohawk and face paint, instead wearing a fur cloak, a helmet with reindeer-like antlers, and a skull to the ring.
 He briefly wrestled in singles competition, defeating Tito Santana at WrestleMania VI.
 He was a member of Natural Disasters (Earthquake, Dino Bravo and Haku) against The Hulkamaniacs (Hulk Hogan, Big Boss Man, Tugboat and Jim Duggan) at Survivor Series.
 Hulkamaniacs won.
 On 22 December episode of Superstars, it was announced that Barbarian would face Heenan Family's rival The Big Boss Man in a match at the 1991 Royal Rumble, which Barbarian lost.
 He would also lose a subsequent rematch to Boss Man on 18 February episode of Prime Time Wrestling.
 Barbarian was paired with Heenan Family member Haku in a tag team on 23 February episode of Superstars, where it was announced that the duo would face The Rockers at WrestleMania VII.
 Their first match as a team was on 9 March episode of Superstars, where they defeated enhancement talents.
 Barbarian and Haku lost the match to Rockers at WrestleMania VII.
 Later in the event, Haku and Barbarian helped Mr. Perfect retain the Intercontinental Championship against Big Boss Man.
 Barbarian was utilized as a mid-carder throughout the year.

 During this time, Barbarian had only one major match, a loss to The British Bulldog at Battle Royal at the Albert Hall.
 Immediately after the match, Barbarian participated in a battle royal, in which he was eliminated by Tito Santana.
 On 1 December episode of Wrestling Challenge, it was announced that Barbarian would challenge Bret Hart for the Intercontinental Championship at This Tuesday in Texas but no-showed the event and was replaced by Skinner.
 On 18 January 1992, Barbarian reunited with his Powers of Pain tag team partner The Warlord in a loss to New Foundation (Owen Hart and Jim Neidhart).
 Barbarian participated in the 1992 Royal Rumble match for the vacant WWF Championship as the number eight entrant.
 He was eliminated by Hercules.
-He left the WWF in February 1992 and returned to JCP, which had become World Championship Wrestling (WCW).
+He left the WWF in February 1992 and went to Japan.
+He returned to JCP, which had become World Championship Wrestling (WCW).